joyboseroy/indus_decipher/README.md

 a bug in one feature, not on anything about the script.
 The next result that looks exciting deserves the same scrutiny before being treated as a finding.

+## Real CISI/Mahadevan numbers recovered for the core corpus

+This was sitting in the source data the entire project has been built on, unused, until it was noticed while cross-checking a set of uploaded CISI photographic plates (Mohenjo-daro seals M-1 through M-52) against this project's data.
+The `indus_website` SQL dump's `SEAL` table has a `CISI` column, e.g. `"M-1"`, `"H-322"`, `"L-98"` -- the real Mahadevan/CISI catalog numbering used throughout the classic literature.
+`data/convert_indus_website_sql_to_csv.py`'s comments already correctly documented this column's existence and position in the schema; an earlier version of the script simply never read it, using only the database's own internal `SEALID` as `inscription_id` instead.

+Fixed: the converter now extracts this into a new `cisi_number` field (kept separate from `inscription_id` rather than replacing it, since 7% of rows have no CISI value and every row needs a stable ID regardless). **2,375 of 2,543 inscriptions (93%) now carry a real, verifiable CISI/Mahadevan catalog number.** This is purely additive: sign sequences are untouched, so every existing finding in this project is unaffected (confirmed directly: the order-3 result is still exactly +0.143 bits after regenerating the corpus).

+Spot-checked directly against the uploaded photographic plates: M-1 through M-10 all resolve to real sign sequences of plausible length (M-1: 5 signs, M-3: 3 signs, the shortest inscription on that page, consistent with its visibly shorter sign row in the photograph; M-4: 9 signs, the longest on that page, also consistent).
+This is a plausible sign-COUNT cross-check, not a claim of verified sign-by-sign transcription -- reading the actual glyphs from photographs reliably is a real paleographic skill this project does not have, and this project does not claim to have exercised it here.

+What this changes going forward: this project's core corpus is no longer just "a digitization of unclear direct correspondence to the classic literature's numbering."
+It now has a real, checkable link to Mahadevan's own CISI numbers for the large majority of its rows, which means any future comparison against CISI-numbered material (the uploaded photographic plates, the concordance crosswalk table documenting CISI/FC/excavation/museum numbers for the same objects, or any other CISI-numbered source) can now proceed by direct ID lookup rather than remaining blocked on the id-linkage problem this project had been carrying since very early in its development.

+Run the converter yourself with
+`python3 data/convert_indus_website_sql_to_csv.py`.

 ## Real external-language calibration: genuine Sumerian, not a synthetic control